-An extension of this work is to define the formal semantics of the operations using an ontology and mathematically prove the correctness and completeness of the proposed ETL constructs.
-The source-totarget mappings act as a mediator to generate data according to the semantics encoded in the target.
+The source-to-target mappings act as a mediator to generate data according to the semantics encoded in the target.
 Therefore, we plan to extend our framework from purely physical to also virtual data integration where instead of materializing all source data in the DW, ETL processes will run on demand.
-When considering virtual data integration, it is important to develop query optimization techniques for OLAP queries on virtual semantic DWs, similar to the ones developed for virtual integration of data cubes and XML data [48-50].
+When considering virtual data integration, it is important to develop query optimization techniques for OLAP queries on virtual semantic DWs, similar to the ones developed for virtual integration of data cubes and XML data [48,49,63].
 Another interesting work will be to apply this layer-based integration process in a Big Data and Data Lake environment.
 The metadata produced in the Definition Layer can be used as basis to develop advanced catalog features for Data Lakes.
-Furthermore, we plan to investigate how to integrate provenance information into the process [51].
-Another aspect of future work is the support of spatial data [52, 53].
-We will also develop a new implementation with scalable, parallel ETL computing and optimize the operations.
+We will also introduce user-defined functions (UDFs) and other relevant ETL operations to make the approach fit in the Big Data context, as suggested by the two interviewed experts.
+Furthermore, we plan to investigate how to integrate provenance information into the process [2].
+Another aspect of future work is the support of spatial data [23,24].